IBM/aspera-cli/docs/README.erb.md

 By providing the `validator` option, offline transfer validation can be done.

 > [!NOTE]
-> See later in this doc, refer to HSTS doc.
+> See the HSTS documentation for more details.

 ### Sync